abo-junghichi/stage0risc/stack-isa/README.md

 This virtual machine has one monolithic memory region which is referred with linear addressing.
-And it manages one stack for instruction operands.
+And the machine manages one stack for instruction operands.
-Instructions for calling sub-routines also use the stack to place return-addresses.
+Instructions for calling sub-routines also use the stack to place return-addresses. strages for the stack are supplied from the memory region.
-As the stack grows and shrinks, the memory region also shrinks and grows to supply strages for the stack.

 ## instruction set architecture